CenturyLinkCloud/PublicKB/Marketplace/Providers/getting-started-guide-marketplace-ecosystem-provider-portal.md

 ### Creating a New Product

+Product creation is done in the staging environment of the Provider Portal to allow for testing.
+To create products you will log into the staging environment here: https://provider-portal.staging.ctl.io/#/login.
+You will login with your same CenturyLink Cloud credentials for both production and staging.

 From the **Provider Details** page, you can find a list of your products that have been added to the Marketplace.
 If you're a new Provider, you may not see any products listed.

 1. To add a new product click the green **add product** button.
 A blank **Product Details** form opens.